MicrosoftDocs/Viva/Viva/skills/manage-skills-library.md

 9. Paste the file path for both files into the Skills custom import step.

 10. Select **Next** to begin file validation.
-If there's a problem with the file, you'll see an error message at this step.
+If there's a problem with the file, you see an error message at this step.

 11. Review your custom skills data.

 12. Check the box to acknowledge that importing custom skills will immediately impact your users’ experience if skills is turned on.
-Any new skills are added, and any deleted or missing skills in the import file will be removed from your users’ experience, and all data associated with these skills will also be removed.
+Any new skills are added, and any deleted or missing skills in the import file are removed from your users’ experience, and all data associated with these skills are also be removed.

 13. Select **Confirm** to import.